I may have created the perfect food!

-The soft, rich, maple and cinnamon flavored, apple filling is encased in a sweet, buttery, tender, pastry crust made with traditionally fermented sourdough.
-Each little pie is a perfect single serving so they are great for kids, parties, gatherings or sweet snack-sized treats.
+The rich, maple- and cinnamon-flavored apple filling is encased in a buttery pastry crust made with traditionally fermented sourdough.
+Each little pie is a perfect single serving so they are great for kids, parties, gatherings, or sweet snack-sized treats

 Make a batch and freeze them for an easy treat anytime.
 These little pies reheat perfectly in the oven.

 You can’t have a great pie without a great crust.
 That’s why I developed a truly fermented sourdough pie crust that has all the digestibility of sourdough and all the flavor of an all-butter pastry crust.
 It is the perfect pastry dough for these mini pies or full-size pies!

 Get the recipe now!

 These little beauties come together in a few easy steps.